Where to Place Homeowners & Hard-to-Place Property Insurance

 Is homeowners & hard-to-place property insurance available in the admitted market?

 It depends on the state and specific risk details.
 Some admitted carriers do write hard-to-place homeowners, landlord, and property risks, but many agents report needing to access surplus lines or specialty markets.
-States like Texas, Florida, Ohio tend to have more carrier options based on agent discussions.
+States like Texas, Florida, Arizona tend to have more carrier options based on agent discussions.

 What coverage does a hard-to-place homeowners, landlord, and property risk need?